terracotaPie/blog/content/projects/toycompiler.md

 ---

 For a while I wanted to create a toy compiler.
-Just so I can boast about which language is the best :fire: .So I took a grad level course.
+Just so I can boast about which language is the best :fire:.So I took a grad level course.
 Few things to learn here:

   * Code generation